space307/pure-index/website/src/content/docs/how-to/find-unused-package-exports.md

 3. Depending on the project, you may need to [configure](/pure-index/reference/configuration) Pure Index.

 :::tip
-Use [nx](https://nx.dev) (or any other monorepo manager) to run a script for checking multiple packages with a single command.
+Use <a href="https://nx.dev" target="_blank">nx</a> (or any other monorepo manager) to run a script for checking multiple packages with a single command.

 ```bash title="Example"
 nx run-many --target=check-usage --parallel=12